16 May 2019 | 3 Minute Read

 End Date: September 30, 2019

 Our first sprint is planned, we’ve started work, and things are going smoothly so far.
-We expect to hit the delays of life along the way (kids activities, trips, sleep…) but are hoping to have a great mid-sized game in the end that you all can play!
+We expect to hit the delays of life along the way (kids activities, trips, sleep…) but are hoping to have a great mid-sized game in the end!